skoopsy/skoopsy.github.io/_posts/2025-06-30-STM32-5-better-delay.markdown

 Now ```st-flash write blinky.bin 0x8000000``` with the ST-LINK V2 and there should be a 2 Hz blink.

-Here is the full code, as the explaination of this one required a bit more chopping and changing:
+Here is the full code, as the explanation of this one required a bit more chopping and changing:

 ```c